 - Other cross-curricular issues such as road safety, e-safety, citizenship and working with the police, firework safety; water, gas and electricity safety, dealing with strangers and health education are drawn out of the cross-curricular topics and themes where appropriate and through Fitness Fortnight.

 - The school uses the SSELP calculation policy: Addition Subtraction Multiplication Division

 - In the computing curriculum we use the Sheffield scheme of work.
 We use a mix of computers and iPads to enhance our learning in computing.
 Each class follows and use age appropriate programs.
 Some of the programs we use are: Kodu, Scratch, Bee-Bot, Light bot and other programs to develop apps.

 - Lasix pill cost

 Please visit the class pages to find out more about the curriculum for each year.

-Children should be encouraged to take books home to read, either for paired reading practice or just for their parents to read to them.
+Children are encouraged to take books home to read, either for paired reading practice or for their parents to read to them.
 Parents and their children may also borrow books from the library for pleasure or knowledge.
 The school library is open to all parents after school until 3.30pm.